David Letterman: Extortion attempt and revelation of affairs

-On October 1, 2009, Letterman announced on his show that he had been the victim of a blackmail attempt by a person threatening to reveal his sexual relationships with several of his female employees—a fact Letterman immediately thereafter confirmed.
+On October 1, 2009, Letterman announced on his show that he had been the victim of an extortion attempt by a person threatening to reveal his sexual relationships with several of his female employees—a fact Letterman immediately thereafter confirmed.
 He said that someone had left a package in his car with material he said he would write into a screenplay and a book if Letterman did not pay him $2 million.
 Letterman said that he contacted the Manhattan District Attorney's office and partook in a sting operation that involved the handover of a fake check to the extortionist.

-Joe Halderman, a producer of the CBS news magazine television series 48 Hours, was arrested around noon (EST) on October 1, 2009, after trying to deposit the check.
+Joe Halderman, a producer of the CBS news magazine television series 48 Hours, was arrested around noon (EDT) on October 1, 2009, after trying to deposit the check.
 He was indicted by a Manhattan grand jury following testimony from Letterman and pleaded not guilty to a charge of attempted grand larceny on October 2, 2009.
 Halderman pleaded guilty in March 2010 and was sentenced to six months in prison, followed by probation and community service.

 A central figure in the case and one of the women with whom Letterman had had a sexual relationship was his longtime personal assistant Stephanie Birkitt, who often appeared on the show.
 She had also worked for 48 Hours.
 Until a month before the revelations, she had shared a residence with Halderman, who allegedly had copied her personal diary and used it, along with private emails, in the blackmail package.

 In the days following the initial announcement of the affairs and the arrest, several prominent women, including Kathie Lee Gifford, co-host of NBC's Today Show, and NBC news anchor Ann Curry, questioned whether Letterman's affairs with subordinates created an unfair working environment.
 A spokesman for Worldwide Pants said that the company's sexual harassment policy did not prohibit sexual relationships between managers and employees.
 According to business news reporter Eve Tahmincioglu, "CBS suppliers are supposed to follow the company's business conduct policies" and the CBS 2008 Business Conduct Statement states that "If a consenting romantic or sexual relationship between a supervisor and a direct or indirect subordinate should develop, CBS requires the supervisor to disclose this information to his or her Company's Human Resources Department".

 On October 3, 2009, TMZ reported that a former CBS employee, Holly Hester, had had a yearlong secret affair with Letterman in the early 1990s while she was his intern and a student at New York University.
 On October 5, 2009, Letterman devoted a segment of his show to a public apology to his wife and staff.
 Three days later, Worldwide Pants announced that Birkitt had been placed on a "paid leave of absence" from the Late Show.